-- The ability to imagine yourself in someone else's position and to intuit what that person is feeling. - To project into or identify with another. - To enter fully through understanding another's feelings or motives. - To stand in someone's shoes, to see what they see, to hear what they hear, and to feel with your heart.
+- The ability to imagine yourself in someone else's position and to intuit what that person is feeling.
+Albert Einstein is quoted as saying: "Imagination is more important than intelligence." - To project into or identify with another. - To enter fully through understanding another's feelings or motives. - To stand in someone's shoes, to see what they see, to hear what they hear, and to feel with your heart. - The absence of empathy is a personality trait referred to as narcissism.